liballeg/allegro5/readme_a5.txt

 Alternatively, you can use `ccmake` (Unix) or `cmake-gui` (Windows) to bring up an interactive option selector. e.g. `ccmake ..` or `cmake-gui ..`.

+*Note:* At least one user has had no luck with `cmake-gui` on Windows.
+If you run into problems, please try again with `cmake`.

 Now run `make` (or `mingw32-make`) and, optionally, `make install`.
 (For MinGW users, you may have to set `MINGDIR` to point to your MinGW directory before you do `mingw32-make install`):